Go to homepage

 SVG fill and stroke

-SVG icons with fill (first row) and stroke (second row) - from the Nucleo UI library
+SVG icons with fill (first row) and stroke (second row) - from the Nucleo library

 Here's an example of SVG code, where various elements are defined with either a stroke or fill attribute, both set to red.